How to Add a PXE Server to VMM

 You do not have to configure the settings on the PXE Response tab in Windows Deployment Services.
 VMM ignores these settings because VMM uses its own PXE provider.

-The PXE server must be in the same subnet as the physical computers that you want to convert to managed Hyper-V hosts.
+The PXE server must be in the same subnet as the physical computers that you want to provision.

 When you add a PXE server, you must specify account credentials for an account that has local administrator permissions on the PXE server.
 You can enter a user name and password or specify a Run As account.
 If you want to use a Run As account, you can create the Run As account before you begin this procedure, or create it during the procedure.